 Campgrounds serve as temporary lodging locations for campers and vacationers.
 At its most basic, a campground may be a lot of a few acres for tent spots and/or hookups for Recreational Vehicles.
 More developed campgrounds can be much larger and may have individual campsites, cabins, bathrooms and showers, and other amenities.
 Many campground facilities offer both short-term and long-term stay options, and campers favor these spaces for the chance to be immersed in nature.

 Campgrounds can earn income in many different ways depending on their business structure.
-A few of those potential income streams include usage fees, retail sales, equipment rentals, and more.
+Some potential income streams include usage fees, retail sales, equipment rentals, and more.
 Campgrounds with activities located right on the grounds, like boating, have even more potential revenue options.

 The campground industry is quickly evolving, and a campground owner who’s aware of current trends can keep the site competitive and appealing to consumers.
-According to Jellystone Park Camp Resorts, campgrounds are traditionally busiest in the summer, but off-season camping is becoming more popular.
+Campgrounds are traditionally busiest in the summer, but off-season camping is becoming more popular.
 More and more adventurous campers are participating in extreme winter camping.
 Campgrounds that offer cabins can appeal to those who are less thrill-seeking but who also enjoy venturing out in the winter.
-Campgrounds in areas with less extreme winter temperatures can more easily take advantage of this trend, but there’s also opportunity for campgrounds located near ski resorts and other winter attractions.
+Campgrounds in areas with less extreme winter temperatures can more easily take advantage of this trend, but there’s also an opportunity for campgrounds located near ski resorts and other winter attractions.